 - Recycling to capture material post-use and displace the need for new inputs.

-21st Century Packaging – like so many businesses – will continue to use disposable packaging and concentrate on the Recycle element of circularity.
+21st century packaging will continue to use disposable packaging and concentrate on the recycle element of circularity.
 Its next step, then, is to determine the right material to use.
 This will vary according to the product, but will include decisions about the appropriate weight, strength, barrier and optical properties required of the packaging material – and the environmental impacts of each option.

 As we can see with the example of drinks packaging, it is rarely the case that there is an ‘obvious’ choice, and the best material may change from location to location, depending on local context (water usage may be more of a concern if operating in a water-stressed location, for instance).

-Let’s assume 21st Century Packaging eventually settles on PET.
+If we make the assumption that 21st century packaging eventually settles on polyethylene terephthalate (PET).
 Its next challenge is to explore how to collect and process the post-consumer waste so that it can be returned to the value chain.
 In the plastics value chain, we can see this approach being supported by consumer-facing brands through public commitments – and the requisite budget – to include recycled material in their packaging.
 Nestle, for example, is putting US$2 billion aside to pay the higher prices necessary to secure recycled inputs.

 Materially better outcomes: two scenarios

 21st century packaging has put the materials transition at the heart of its strategy, to act responsibly and in line with its customers’ expectations and regulatory requirements.